Nach Baliye 9: #NachFever Is On! Anita Hassanandani, Urvashi Dholakia & Vishal Singh Go Club-hopping

 Anita, Urvashi & Vishal Go Club-hopping

 Today (July 11), Anita, Urvashi and Vishal have been club-hopping at HardRock Cafe, Andheri.
 The actors had shared the message of promotion on their social media accounts.
+(Image Source: Star Plus)

 The Trio Poses For Cameras